Atkins has signed a global partnership agreement that will enable it to drive data insight into transportation infrastructure projects.

-Under the agreement, Atkins’ engineers and project managers will have access to INRIX XD Traffic, which delivers accurate real-time traffic information across 8mn KM of road in over 47 countries.
+Under the agreement, Atkins’ engineers and project managers will have access to INRIX XD Traffic, which delivers accurate real-time traffic information across 8 million km of road in over 47 countries.

 It also includes INRIX Roadway Analytics, which offers quick and easy access to in-depth roadway performance analysis and visualisations, and INRIX Trips, which provides accurate insights to better understand the movement of people and the journeys they take.

-With predicted global infrastructure investment set to reach $3.3tn annually across transportation, power, water, and telecommunications systems, the need for using insight derived from a variety of data sources is critical for creating smart and future proofed cities, Atkins said.
+With predicted global infrastructure investment set to reach $3.3 trillion annually across transportation, power, water, and telecommunications systems, the need for using insight derived from a variety of data sources is critical for creating smart and future proofed cities, Atkins said.